canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

         charm-code --> node-exporter-config
     end

-    cos-collector-charm --->|"subordinate"| principal-charm1
+    otel-collector-charm --->|"subordinate"| principal-charm1
-    cos-collector-charm --->|"subordinate"| principal-charm2
+    otel-collector-charm --->|"subordinate"| principal-charm2
 end
 ```

+### Regular deployment: More than one `otel-collector` charm

-As we have said before, everytime `cos-collector` subordinate charm is related to a principal charm, `cos-collector` charm must:
+As we have said before, everytime `otel-collector` subordinate charm is related to a principal charm, `otel-collector` charm must:

 * Verify whether `otelcol` and `node-exporter` snaps are already installed or not to avoid trying to install them again.
 * Merge the `otelcol` configuration resulting from the established relationship with any previously existing configuration.
   * One of the outcomes of `relation-joined` event is a `yaml` file saved in `/etc/otelcol/configs` directory containing the specific bits of configuration for that relation.
-  * Once the file is written on disk, `cos-collector` charm will merge all the files in `/etc/otelcol/configs` into one global config file: `/etc/otelcol/config.yaml` and will restart `otelcol` binary.
+  * Once the file is written on disk, `otel-collector` charm will merge all the files in `/etc/otelcol/configs` into one global config file: `/etc/otelcol/config.yaml` and will restart `otelcol` binary.
     * The resulting configuration must be validated with `otelcol validate`.
     * The configuration merge process can be implemented in pure python or with tools like [this one](https://github.com/alexlafroscia/yaml-merge), or [this one](https://github.com/sjramblings/yaml-merge).

-When a relation between `cos-collector` and a principal charm is removed, the `cos-collector` charm must:
+When a relation between `otel-collector` and a principal charm is removed, the `otel-collector` charm must:

 * Remove the specific `yaml` file stored in `/etc/otelcol/configs` generated by that relation.
 * Regenerate the `/etc/otelcol/config.yaml` global config file using the specific files that remains in `/etc/otelcol/configs`.
-  * If there are no files left in the `/etc/otelcol/configs`, this means that there are no active relationships between `cos-collector` and other principal charms, we can safely uninstall `otelcol` and `node-exporter` snaps.
+  * If there are no files left in the `/etc/otelcol/configs`, this means that there are no active relationships between `otel-collector` and other principal charms, we can safely uninstall `otelcol` and `node-exporter` snaps.

 ## Appendix: Parallel installs